 How does volunteering at Hand in Hand work?

-You'll need to apply to volunteer with our Director of Recreation, Dawn Grace, then have a background check done.
+You'll need to apply to volunteer with our Director of Recreation and Volunteers, Dawn Grace, then have a background check done.
 Once approved, you'll be matched with activities and participants that you're comfortable with.
 You could be paired one-on-one with participants or work with a group of participants, and an experienced staff member will always be available to answer your questions and give you guidance.
 Volunteering can be done one time only or on a recurring basis.

 How do I get started?

 Email or call Dawn Grace and let her know you're interested in volunteering.
 She'll get you the volunteer application paperwork and guide you through the start up process.
 You can reach Dawn at 563-332-8010 ext.
 2 or email@example.com.